MaxAFriedrich/usage-bar/README.md

 # Usage Bar - Typing Activity Monitor with Visual Notifications

 A keyboard and mouse activity monitoring system that helps prevent typing-related strain injuries by tracking your activity and displaying visual notifications when you need to take breaks.
+This app does not require root.

 ## Overview